Peter Tatchell – Official Biography

 As well as opposing the war in Iraq and the post-war occupation, he has spoken out against US threats to attack Iran.

-A high-profile campaigner in British politics for three decades, he opposes ID cards, nuclear weapons and energy, the privatisation of public services and the erosion of civil liberties by draconian anti-terror laws.
+A high-profile campaigner in British politics for three decades, he opposes ID cards and state surveillance of citizens, nuclear weapons and energy, the privatisation of public services and the erosion of civil liberties by draconian anti-terror laws.

-Believing that climate chaos is the biggest threat faced by humanity, he proposes a switch to renewable energy and, in particular, a coordinated international scientific endeavour to develop safe, clean, sustainable fuels for cars and planes.
+Believing that climate destruction is the biggest threat faced by humanity, he proposes a switch to renewable energy and a radical programme of energy conservation; as well as a coordinated international scientific endeavour to develop safe, clean, sustainable fuels for cars and planes.

 An opponent of animal-based medical research, on both scientific and humanitarian grounds, he urges major funding for an EU-wide effort to devise more reliable, effective and cruelty-free research technologies.